 The Sheltie family tree includes many Collie breeds as well as the extinct Greenland Yakki.
-The original Shelties, a Scandinavian Spitz, breed were crossed with Rough Collies and Border Collies in the 19th and 20th centuries, which is why they share so much in common today.
+The original Shelties, a Scandinavian Spitz type breed, were crossed with Rough Collies and Border Collies in the 19th and 20th centuries, which is why they share so much in common today.

 Our Sheltie history revealed that the Sheltie family tree includes many Collie breeds.
 Farmers began importing Scandinavian herding dogs to the Shetland Islands in the 1700s, when the first crosses with mainland Collies were made.

 Later crosses in the early 20th century developed the Toonie dogs into the modern Shetland Sheepdog we know today.
 So there is a good reason why they resemble Rough Collies.

 Collies are medium sized herding dogs originally from Britain.
 They generally have a lightweight build (underneath a lot of fur) and pointed snouts.
 They are active, intelligent and agile, ideal for herding cattle, sheep and other livestock.

 Nowadays, many Collie dogs are bred for conformation showing and as pets, which has reduced their working dog instincts and produced a more subdued temperament.